JerBouma/FinanceDatabase/README.md

 ___

 ## Companies in the Netherlands
 I want to see how many public companies exist in each sector in the Netherlands.
 Here, I can obtain all stocks that are located in the Netherlands with `country='Netherlands'`.
 I also include all exchanges by setting `exclude_exchanges=False`.
 This will give me all stocks that are listed on all exchanges.
 This is relevant because some stocks are listed on exchanges that are not the American exchanges which the parameter defaults to.
-Find the related Jupyter Notebook with more examples [here].
+Find the related Jupyter Notebook with more examples [here](https://www.jeroenbouma.com/projects/financedatabase/querying-netherlands).

 ````python
 import financedatabase as fd